Saurav301204/ShopGenAI/README.md

+# A GENAI Project
+Made by SAURAV BARAPATRE
 # Tech-stack Of the Project

 We have used Qdrant for hosting the vector database in the cloud.
 For text embedding, we have used text-embedding-3-small model from openAI.
 We have used Sveltekit as a meta framework covering both the front-end and the backend.
 For database we have used postgres.
 Database in hosted in supabase.